Chapter 11 : Wonders and Wishing.

 “It was bearable.”
 Remus came to a halt and gazed out across the estuary.
 “That’s something I do miss.
 Before, I always had the others around with me to help me through it.
 James and Sirius loved being able to transform.
 They thought of it as almost a game, and I could get through it a lot easier when they were like that.
 Now it’s just me left.”

 I felt as if I knew more about Sirius ever since it happened than I did when he was alive.
 I didn’t even know he was an animagus, or that he helped Remus like that.
 He never really wanted to talk about himself much though.
 I think it hurt him too much, to think of Peter and what he did.
-I just wish that I hadn’t spent this past year pissing around with him instead of talking.
+I just wish that I hadn’t spent this past year pissing around with him when I could have been talking to him, getting to know him.
 I could have known him, really known him, not just held an image of him which was slowly unravelling.

 “Do you think the four of us were cursed, Tonks?”
 Remus asked me.
 “James is dead.
 Sirius is dead.
 Peter is a traitor and is dead to me.
 Then there’s me.
 Am I going to die like they did?
 Are we just stupid and get into these situations?
 I hate this feeling Tonks, I really hate it.”

 Remus looked broken.
 This was the first time I had properly allowed myself to look at him in months.
-Harsh, dark lines were found under his eyes, he had lost weight so it caused his clothes to hang off of him and his face looked as if he had lost something irretrievable like it couldn’t ever get it back.
+Harsh, dark lines were found under his eyes, he had lost weight so it caused his clothes to hang off of him.
+His face looked as if he had lost something irretrievable, like it couldn’t ever get it back.
 He didn’t just look broken, he was broken.

 When I was younger and upset Mum and Dad always pulled me into a hug, and I immediately felt better.
 I hoped it would have the same effect on Remus.
 I wrapped my arms around him, and luckily he responded accordingly.
 I felt the stick-like arms wrap around me, and his head rest upon my own.
 I had never realised he was that much taller than me.
 “Thank you, Tonks,” he whispered to me, his warm breath tickling my scalp.